Arthur Lee (musician): Prison

 In late 1996, Lee was sentenced to 12 years for the negligent discharge of a firearm.
 California's three strikes law meant Lee was forced to serve a prison term, having previously served two years in jail for arson, and having been charged with various drug, driving and assault offenses.

 Lee denied that he had fired the gun, and visiting fan Doug Thomas who had denied involvement when the police responded later confessed to the deed.
 A year-delayed analysis of a gunpowder residue test conducted on Lee produced a negative result.
-Had he pleaded guilty, Lee would have been sentenced to nine months in jail, instead he chose a jury trial and was convicted.
+Had he pleaded guilty, Lee would have been sentenced to nine months in jail; instead, he chose a jury trial and was convicted.
 His sentence was pronounced at 12 years in prison.

 While in prison Lee refused visitors and interviews.
 "I thought I would beat this case, so why would I want to broadcast it?
 This has been so humiliating to me."

 Former bandmates Bryan MacLean and Ken Forssi both died while Lee was incarcerated, ending any speculation as to a full-fledged Love reunion.

+In 1999 The Make-Up released a song calling for Arthur Lee's release, called "Free Arthur Lee".

-On December 12, 2001, Lee was released from prison, having served 5½ years of his original sentence.
+On December 12, 2001, Lee was released from prison, having served five years and six months of his original sentence.
 With the trial prosecutor having been found guilty of misconduct, a federal appeals court in California reversed the charge of negligent discharge of a firearm.